How to Enable Debug-Level Logging for Blazor Components Using Serilog?

 Install-Package Serilog.AspNetCore

-Alternatively, you can add the package via the NuGet UI in Visual Studio or directly in the .csproj file.
+Alternatively, you can add the package through the NuGet UI in Visual Studio or directly to the .csproj file.

 Update your Program.cs